-SDC are governed by a Board of Trustees and three Governance Documents:
+SDC are governed by a The Society’s Board and three Governance Documents:

 In 1962 SDC became a registered educational charity, and in 1963 was granted a Royal Charter and became the only organisation in the world that can award the Chartered Colourist Status in recognition of individual professionalism.
 The Royal Charter in its original form includes a Schedule detailing the By-Laws the Society operates under.
 These By-Laws have been revised over the years and the current By-Laws in force, should be the ones referred to and not the original Royal Charter Schedule.
 Amendments to the Royal Charter and By-Laws must be undertaken via and agreed by the Privy Council.
 The Rules however are set by the Board of Trustees and agreed at the AGM.